cytoscape/py4cytoscape/INSTALL.rst

 .. note::
-   If you are on Windows and want to install optional packages (e.g., `scipy`), then you will need to install a Python distribution such as `Anaconda <https://www.anaconda.com/download/>`_, `Enthought Canopy <https://www.enthought.com/product/canopy>`_, `Python(x,y) <http://python-xy.github.io/>`_,
+   If you are on Windows and want to install optional packages (e.g., `scipy`), then you will need to install a Python distributions such as `Anaconda <https://www.anaconda.com/download/>`_, `Enthought Canopy <https://www.enthought.com/product/canopy>`_, `Python(x,y) <http://python-xy.github.io/>`_,